 First of all, why not?
 Yeah.
-I mean it is a capital city of Australia so there’s that and we all need a solo getaway from time to time.
+I mean it is the capital city of Australia so there’s that and we all need a solo getaway from time to time.
 In Spring, Canberra offers vantage points for whale watching, while winter and late autumn are excellent times to step out on a Coastal walk.
-All year round it’s a great place to explore the city, surrounding green spaces, historic museums and culture.
-Besides that, Canberra offers some unique experiences and beautiful places that I have elaborated below.
+All year round it’s a great place to explore the city, surrounding green spaces, historic museums, and culture.
+Besides that, Canberra offers some unique experiences and beautiful places that I have elaborated on below.
 I hope this gives you some good reason to visit Canberra and as explained above it is not that far from other cities in Australia.
 So, it is a convenient choice for that short break also.

 What are the must-sees in Canberra?